morksen123/base-ui-mcp-server/CONTRIBUTING.md

    ```

 5. **Add Tests**
-   - Create `test/new-feature.test.ts` in the test/ directory
+   - Create test file colocated with the new feature (e.g., `src/tools/new-tool.test.ts`)
    - Test success cases
    - Test error cases
    - Test edge cases
    - Use Vitest's `describe`, `it`, and `expect` APIs
+   - Follow the test colocation pattern (see Testing section)

 ### Adding New Error Types